4-H enrollment deadline is January 15

-GREENSBURG – For nearly 80 years, 4-H has been making an impact in Decatur County by influencing youth, parents, volunteers and alumni.
+GREENSUBURG – For nearly 80 years, 4-H has been making an impact in Decatur County by influencing youth, parents, volunteers, and alumni.
 4-H, the nation’s largest youth development and empowerment organization, cultivates confident kids who tackle the issues that matter most in their communities right now.

 Why should I join 4-H?
 What is in it for me?